chbooks/styleGuide_ebooks/readme.md

 * JPEG with .jpg or .jpeg extension (quality unconstrained) or PNG with .png extension.
 	* Transparency = PNG
 	* No transparency = JPEG
 * The maximum recommended size is about 10 MB of un-encoded image data per XHTML file.
+* Kindle does nor support transparent PNGs
+* Images cannot exceed 127 KB in size
+* JPEG format with a quality factor of 40 or higher.
+* at least 600 x 800 pixels in size
+* Use GIF for Line-Art and Text
+	* The MAXIMUM image size is 500 x 600 pixels.
+This ensures that the image is not shrunk on a Kindle device, which could make the text illegible.
+	* The MINIMUM size of text is 6 pixels for the height of a lowercase “a.”
+* Place the caption below the related image, so that the reader views the image before the caption.
+* width and height cannot both be set to a fixed percentage.

 ####Audio and Video